dhthwy/r/README.md

 # r

+"There isn't 6 more years.
+Maybe 2 if lucky.
+Can't be wasting on people who live to waste.

+Sure there was eventual convergence alright.
+Converged into assholes, for real real.

+You will love this.
+You most def a horse. https://bestgore.fun/w/4aed513f-4775-4912-b003-250f5d30332d "

 "So very interesting that many moons ago they wrote in plural but they actually operate as a singularity.

 https://proofed.com/writing-tips/are-organizations-singular-or-plural-nouns/